 All products hand-made with strict quality control, designed to meet specific needs on adventures.
 Majority of what we offer has been your idea, something you needed which wasn't available, or you needed a heavier duty model.
 After design stage we enter testing stage, put to test in real world scenarios and some completely out of whack scenarios which you may never encounter.
 Updates on new designs and testing results are posted on social media and product pages on our website.
 If you need an item customized, we are open to accommodate any changes if we have the resources to do so and if it will not interfere with its original intended use or design.

-Our products are designed by us, from scratch, on our own WJ.
-100% hand made in the U.S.A. in our small factory in Temple City.
 We originally started in our family metal fabrication shop in Lebec California, just a few miles from Hungry Valley OHV area.
-We install and test each product we design before making it available to purchase.
-Quality and ease of installation is very important to us and we provide installation instructions with every product we manufacture.
+Quality and ease of installation is our goal with every item.

 Thank you for your interest in our products and taking the time to read About Us.

 If you have any questions, you can contact us by email, text or phone anytime.
 We answer all questions, typically in detail if we are not overly busy at the shop and we typically reply in minutes.
 You can contact us by phone, text, email, facebook messenger or even instagram.
 There is no such thing as a stupid question.
 We will answer all questions.

 Thank You for your interest in HK Offroad.